kkamara/kelvinkamara/readme.md

 The audio players that play atmospheric sound change time every 10 minutes.

 The audio players for [ASMR 1000+ TRIGGERS for People with Short Attention Span | 5 Secs per Sound to Fall Asleep Fast!](https://www.youtube.com/watch?v=mwxAqjwakeE&t=4804s&ab_channel=asmrzeitgeist) change time every 10 minutes, and the intro part never plays.
+There is an intro to this audio.
+It's where the creator of the audio talks for about 2 minutes.
+And that spoils the ambience.
+So we skip that in its entirety.
+The intro part is never played.
+Even though the audio time changes every 10 minutes.

 [See Multi-Window Desktop App](https://github.com/kkamara/multi-window-desktop-app).